This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Is Cancer Research UK guilty of fat shaming?

-This poll is about 6 years old
+This poll is almost 7 years old

 A social media storm has broken out over the latest Cancer Research UK obesity campaign.
 What do you think?
 Is this fat shaming?